philipturner/s4tf-subprojects/README.md

 # Roadmap/subprojects of the new S4TF

+> [tensorflow/swift](https://github.com/tensorflow/swift) is archived, but the project lives on.

 The recent activity around Swift for TensorFlow touches on several disparate topics.
 Subprojects involve everything from bypassing Apple's iOS sandbox to making OpenCL kernels for machine learning.
 Here is an growing list of code created for the purpose of resurrecting S4TF:

 - [s4tf/s4tf](https://github.com/s4tf/s4tf) - The new head branch of S4TF, forked from [tensorflow/swift-apis](https://github.com/tensorflow/swift-apis).
-I will eventually merge the awesome-looking [former README](https://github.com/s4tf/s4tf-docs) of [tensorflow/swift](https://github.com/tensorflow/swift) into this repo.
+I will eventually merge the awesome-looking [former README](https://github.com/s4tf/s4tf-docs) of tensorflow/swift into this repo.
 - [philipturner/swift-colab](https://github.com/philipturner/swift-colab) - The first large-scale task revolving around S4TF and a very useful tool in its own right.
 Brought Swift back to Google Colaboratory after the official Jupyter kernel was removed.
 Also, the official successor to [google/swift-jupyter](https://github.com/google/swift-jupyter).
 - [swift4science/s4tf-docker](https://gitlab.com/swift4science/s4tf-docker) - Thanks to this repo, we know how to compile S4TF again.
 It is incorporated into the [S4TF build script](https://gist.github.com/philipturner/7aa063af04277d463c14168275878511), currently hosted as a GitHub gist.
 The gist will eventually be embedded into S4TF documentation.
 - philipturner/differentiation